Norwil/task-management/README.md

     * Verifies correct hashing (`UserService`).
     * Verifies complex DTO mapping and entity updates.
     * Confirms proper handling of exceptions (`NoSuchElementException`, `IllegalArgumentException`).
+    * Confirms event-driven logic by verifying `ApplicationPublisher.publishEvent()` is called when a task is assigned (and not called when it isn't).
 * **Tool:** Mockito is used to mock dependencies (`TaskRepository`, `UserRepository`) to guarantee true isolation.

 ## 📜 License